Automorphism group of Batyrev Calabi-Yau threefolds: Review of Batyrev construction

-There is a explicit formula for the hodge numbers of $\overline{Z}_{\De}$ which we are going to discuss in the rest of this section.
-For any such C.Y, there are two interesting Hodge numbers, $h^{1,1}$ and $h^{1,2}$ and since we are interested only in the $A$-model part of mirror symmetry we will only discuss the $h^{1,1}$ part which is the dimension of Kahler-cone of $\overline{Z}_{\De}$.
+There is a explicit formula for the hodge numbers of $\ov{Z}_\De$; see \cite{BC}.
+Since we are only interested in the K\"{a}hler cone of $\ov{Z}_\De$, we will only recall the calculation of $h^{1,1}(\ov{Z}_\De)$.